MicrosoftDocs/biztalk-docs/his/core/mshis-codepage-class1.md

  **true** if this code page has Euro support; otherwise, **false**.

 ## Requirements
- **Platforms**: Windows Server 2003 R2 SP2, Windows Vista SP2, Windows 7, Windows Server 2008 SP2, Windows Server 2012
+ **Platforms**: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 11 and Windows 10

 ## See Also
  [wmiHIS WMI Provider Classes](../core/wmihis-wmi-provider-classes1.md)